 If a command is active (CCIF = 0) when the MCU enters the STOP mode, the command will be aborted, and the data being programmed or erased is lost.
 The high voltage circuitry to the flash will be switched off when entering STOP mode.
 CCIF and ACCERR flags will be set.
-If commands are active in both blocks when STOP occurs, then all the corresponding CCIF and ACCERR flags will be set.
 Upon exit from STOP the CBEIF flag is set and any pending command will not be executed.
-All ACCERR flags must be cleared before returning to normal operation.
+The ACCERR flag must be cleared before returning to normal operation.